 Things to Consider When Buying a Pop Filter

-There is no definite answer as to which is better, many experienced users still prefer nylon mesh material, while more premium builders prefer metal.
+There is no definite answer as to which is better.
+Many experienced users still prefer nylon mesh material, while more premium builders prefer metal.

-- The standard filter diameter that many pop filters follow is 6", but there are smaller ones, with 4" being the most common among them.
+The standard filter diameter that many pop filters follow is 6″, but there are smaller ones, with 4″ being the most common among them.
 The bigger the pop filter diameter is, the more room for movement the vocalist has.

-This allows for natural body movements while recording, instead of being strictly in one position which can sometimes kill inspiration and vibe.
-Smaller pop filters are ideal for small mics and small recording spaces, they are also lighter, which reduces the stress on the gooseneck, resulting in increased stability.
+This allows for natural body movements while recording instead of being strictly in one position, which can sometimes kill inspiration and vibe.
+Smaller pop filters are ideal for small mics and small recording spaces.
+They are also lighter, which reduces the stress on the gooseneck, resulting in increased stability.

-- Most mic pop filters come with clamping and mounting mechanisms that allow for secure attachment to mic stands, and they should be fine if you use stand-mounted mics.
+The most common type of pop filters come with clamping and mounting mechanisms that allow for secure attachment to mic stands, and they should be fine if you use stand-mounted mics.

-However, if you're using a desktop mounted mic, especially for home recording, you'll want a pop filter that can clip on the desk, or on the mic itself.
+However, if you’re using a desktop-mounted mic, especially for home recording, you’ll want a pop filter that can clip on the desk or on the mic itself.

 Some USB mics might not have the mass to counterbalance the weight of the pop filter.
 In this case, choose a smaller pop filter with an adjustable clamp.